Toshima Karki: Professional and political career

-Dr. Karki is a general surgeon by education and practice.
-Alongside her medical profession, she has been actively vocal on the issues of health worker rights, physical attacks on medical professionals, and other pertinent malpractices in the Nepalese medical field.
-She transitioned from a social activist to a politician after having joined the Rastriya Swatantra Party, ahead of the 2022 Nepalese general election.

 She served as a lecturer in surgery at the Patan Academy of Health Sciences before filing her candidacy for the House of Representatives from Lalitpur 3.
-She was also an elected member of the executive committee at Nepal Medical Council until she resigned from the post on December 4, 2022, following her electoral win.
+She was also an elected member of the executive committee at Nepal Medical Council (NMC) until she resigned from the post on 4 December 2022, following her electoral win.
 Her candidacy was initially rejected by the Election Commission of Nepal, citing her NMC member post as a position of profit.
 She filed a writ petition at the Supreme Court which upheld her candidacy.

 Electoral history

-In the 2022 Nepalese general election, she was elected from the Lalitpur 3 constituency, securing 31,136 (53.55%) votes, also beating the then Energy Minister, Pampha Bhusal.
+In the 2022 Nepalese general election, she was elected from the Lalitpur 3 constituency.